 Freddy Markham was a pioneer in electrical engineering, founding his own firm in Chelmsford after working for Crompton Parkinson in Essex.
 Morland House was the third house in the north of England to generate its own electricity, installing a turbine in 1882, powered by the mill race.
 It can still be seen in the garden.
 Freddy also installed a ram pump in 1925 to deliver running water to the house from a garden spring, powered by the the fall of the beck.

 (Sir Clements Markham, 1830-1916)

-Large bedroom with two three-foot brass beds which can be bound together to make a superking, and bay window, plus a modern en-suite bathroom with bath and shower over.
-Through a connecting door is Minna’s Room (Sir Clements’ wife), which has a single bed (slightly shorter than standard), and its own independent entrance.
+Large bedroom with two three-foot beds which can be bound together to make a superking, and bay window, plus a modern en-suite bathroom with bath and shower over.
+There is a connecting door to Minna’s Room (Sir Clements’ wife), about which more below.

 Among many achievements, Sir Clements introduced quinine to India, and as President of the Royal Geographical Society became the father of Antarctic exploration.

 (Lt Col Francis Markham, 1837-1921)

 Kingsize Sealy bed.
 Next to the 5th bathroom (which has a bath with shower over) and across the Back Landing from the Shower Room, which has a large step-free walk-in cubicle with rainforest head.